Blendify/blender-manual/blender_docs/manual/grease_pencil/animation/introduction.rst

    Changing their position, orientation or size in time;

 Drawing frame by frame
-   Drawing one frame at a time (traditional animation)
+   Drawing one frame at a time (traditional animation).

 Deforming them
    Animating their points;